 These documents need to be completed at the beginning of a student work practicum.

-The Work integrated learning Agreement is an agreement between the company and Mount Royal University that allows the employment specialist to be on the work site, as well as cover WCB (3.5) for students for as long as they are in TVP.
-This agreement does not mean you have to hire a student or keep a student.
-It is for setting up the work practicum.
-We also request a copy of the company’s commercial general liability insurance (3.3).
+The Work integrated learning letter is an agreement between the company and Mount Royal University that allows the employment specialist to be on the work site, as well as cover WCB for students for as long as they are in TVP.
+You do not have to hire a student or keep a student this letter is for setting up the work integrated learning.

-The Pre-Employment Safety Questionnaire is completed before a student begins their work practicum.
+The Pre-Employment Safety Questionnaire is completed before a student begins their work integrated learning.
 This safety questionnaire is completed to ensure that the student’s work site is safe.

-Fill out the Workplace Safety Checklist on the student’s first day of their work practicum.
+Fill out the Workplace Safety Checklist on the student’s first day of their work integrated learning.
 The student, employer and employment specialist fill it out to ensure the student is oriented within the worksite and that the student is aware of the potential hazards within the work site.

 The Job Description ensures everyone understands the duties expected of the student.